-We warmly invite you to visit on a Sunday morning.
+We warmly invite you to visit on a Sunday morning where you will be joyfully welcomed.
+Our desire for Sunday mornings is for you to sense our desire to worship God well.
 We are a diverse congregation, composed of young families, university students, and local community members.
-There is ample street parking, complimentary coffee and tea, and generous seating.
+There is ample street parking and generous seating.
 Please dress in what is comfortable for you and respectful of others.
-Prior to our worship service, we offer various education programs from infancy through adulthood.
-Our worship service is about 80 minutes and is outlined below.
+Prior to our 10:30a worship service, we offer various education programs from infancy through adulthood at 9:00a.
+Our worship service aims to be 80 minutes long and is outlined below.

 God calls us to worship Him.
 The Call to Worship is often words from the Bible that extend God’s invitation for all people to come before Him.

 Songs are our heartfelt expression before God.
 The lyrics we sing often consist of aspects of God’s character or work and allow us to convey our heartfelt gratitude or deep sorrows.
 We encourage one another through our collective voices affirming truths about God and our human experience.

 When we gather we want to be able to encourage and greet others.
 This time allows us to say hello to one another and introduce ourselves to unfamiliar faces.

 This element of our service highlights what we are doing as a congregation ranging from events, gatherings, opportunities, or at times is simply hearing how God is at work in one of our lives.

 Prayer is an expression of faith.
 During this time, a prayer is offered up by an individual or couple who are members of the congregation on behalf of the congregation.
 Like prayers in the Bible, we praise God, thank Him for His fatherly care, and lift up the specific needs of our congregation, our city, and our world.